widdowquinn/pyani/docs/quickstart.rst

     pip install pyani

 ..
 TIP::
     ``pyani`` can also be installed directly from source.
-Installation instructions can be found on the :ref:`pyani-installation` page.
+More detailed installation instructions can be found on the :ref:`pyani-installation` page.

 ---------------------